STOCKPORT, CHESHIRE, ENGLAND

 Nancy had lost a brother and sister to the consumption before they'd come to England, as well as two of her own children here in Stockport, and seen many other families suffer the same.
 It was an all too common fate.

 This terrible night was one they would never forget.
 And yet, with the fearful blizzard raging around them and their beautiful Nan facing the inevitable weeks ahead, the baby inside Nancy continued to move and kick, busy with its own life force, unconcerned for the struggles around it.
 It gave its mother a glimmer of hope.

 They only realised the storm was abating when the draft under the stair door eased.
-John opened the door cautiously and they were surprised to see daylight at the top of the stairs.
+John opened the door cautiously and was surprised to see daylight at the top of the stairs.
 Leaving the children still sleeping by the fire, the three adults tentatively climbed the stairs.
-The roof rafter had held firm despite the deep crack across it and the sagging thatch.
+The roof rafter had held firm, despite the deep crack across it and the thatch sagging under the weight of the snow.
 They went to the front window, pushed it open and looked out.
 The sight was almost too unbelievable to take in.

 Smoke from some of the tall mill chimneys struggled upward through the still falling snow only to be carried back down with the snowflakes, creating the grey greasy snow so familiar to those living in the industrial towns in northern England.
 It was already covering the pristine white snow of the blizzard.
 But for once the smoke was a welcome sight, for smoke meant life.

 The window directly opposite opened and the faces of William and Brigitte McNamara appeared.
 Although ten years younger, Brigitte was Nancy's closest friend.
 They'd know each other as children in Enniskillen and when Brigitte had turned up in Stockport, a young bride married to an older widower with four children in tow, an abiding friendship had formed.

 Brigitte saw Nancy and called out, "Did you fare well, Nancy?"